-A Royal Society University Fellowship “Investigating Photosynthetic Complexes” was awarded in late 2001.
-This was (gratefully) serially extended to 2012 due to medical circumstances (I have been 0.5/0.65 FTE since 2008).
-The Fellowship’s central remit was to probe more evolutionarily diverse organisms and mutants for light-harvesting photosynthetic proteins, and to drive forward a combinatorial approach of TEM and computer purification to overcome the structural heterogeneity that is often observed in light-sensitive samples.
-This resulted in an output of over 25 primary papers, and, further to this, separate structural breakthroughs were made for proteins involved in bacterial pathogenesis, PspA, and for antibiotic resistance, the emrAB complex.
+I was awarded a Royal Society University Fellowship “Investigating Photosynthetic Complexes” in late 2001.
+This was, gratefully, extended to 2012 due to medical circumstances (I have been 0.5/0.65 FTE since 2008).
+My Fellowship’s central remit was to probe more evolutionarily diverse organisms and mutants for light-harvesting photosynthetic proteins, and to drive forward a combinatorial approach of TEM and computer purification to overcome the structural heterogeneity often observed in light-sensitive samples.
+This resulted in an output of over 25 primary papers, and, further to this, separate structural breakthroughs were made for proteins involved in bacterial pathogenesis (PspA) and for antibiotic resistance (emrAB complex).
 Photosystem assembly (Ycf4 protein; ref: The Plant Cell, 2009) and red algal light harvesting (Lhcr proteins) were also reported upon.
-X-ray diffraction was used to probe a cyanobacterial light-harvesting protein, subsequently elucidated to a resolution of 1.45 Å in 2003 (the most highly resolved light harvesting protein; for two years; with diffraction spots out to 1.1 Å).
+X-ray diffraction was used to probe a cyanobacterial light-harvesting protein, subsequently elucidated to a resolution of 1.45 Å in 2003 (the most highly resolved light harvesting protein at that time (for two years; with diffraction spots out to 1.1 Å).
 Other projects used Atomic Force Microscopy to investigate molecular dynamics within membranes.
-I have contributed/designed to 7 invited front covers of books and journals.
+I have contributed to/designed/awarded 11 front covers of books and journals.

 The lab engages in many national/international collaborations with emphasis now on the mechanisms and complexes that assemble, repair and regulate these membrane proteins in the first instance, including the first 3D reconstruction of the PSII-affecting protease FtsH (ref: The Plant Cell, 2012).
 Visiting researchers and/or Ph.D. students are welcome to contact the lab.
 I aid the revision of the IBID Press (Biology) textbooks (Hodder, ed.
 C. Talbot) as a consultant, for the International Baccalaureate (2014-present).

 All original scientific content within this website is copyright of myself, the relevant authors, institutions and/or the journals that it is published in, as indicated.